Lamb Burgers

 - Oil the grilling grates.
 Grill the patties, covered, until nicely browned on the first side, 2 to 4 minutes.
 Flip the burgers and cook for a few minutes more until desired doneness is reached.
 Place burgers on a tray and cover with foil while you warm pita rounds on the grill.
 Assemble the burgers and pass toppings and tzatziki sauce alongside.

-- Make-Ahead/Freezer-Friendly Instructions: The uncooked burgers can be made and refrigerated up to one day ahead of time or frozen for up to three months.
+- Make-Ahead/Freezing Instructions: The uncooked burgers can be made and refrigerated up to one day ahead of time or frozen for up to three months.
 (Freeze the burgers on a baking sheet or plate so their shape sets, then transfer them to a sealable plastic bag for easy storage.)
 Defrost the burgers overnight in the refrigerator prior to serving and then cook as directed.

 Nutrition Information